 You have decided you want to create your own Metaventure business in the Upland Metaverse.
 Opening a successful business can be a great way to earn money in the Metaverse.
 (Check out our page detailing all the ways you can earn by playing Upland).
 From this decision to the actual launch of your Metaventure, there is a lot of preparation that needs to be done.
 Opening up a brick and mortar shop, or even a virtual Shopify store has lots of planning that goes into it, and an Upland Metaventure is no different.
 This page will help you through the initial planning stage.
 It will guide you through the correct questions and topics that you must answer to ensure you have a sound business plan.
 If for whatever reason you aren’t able to provide in detail answers to one of the topics below, there is a good chance that the specific topic is a hole in your plan.
 Metaventure owners who are able to not only clearly define, but also execute their plans will have a leg up on their competition!
-If you are ready to open your metaventure, learn more about the requirements here.
+If you are ready to open your metaventure, learn more about the requirements here, or take our quiz to see if you are ready.

 The first thing you need to think of when deciding about opening a Metaventure is who are your customers?
 For whom are you creating value?
 If the customers you are trying to reach are people who collect NFL Legits of the Los Angeles teams, it may be difficult to create value for them if your shop is in Staten Island, for example.
 Its possible to target a niche market like LA Legit collectors in Staten Island, but it would be important to do some research to understand how big of a market there would be for LA Legits in Staten Island.
 Within the niche you define from all your customers its important to be able to define which ones are your most important.
 The best you are able to define and segment your customer base, the easier it will be to define the remaining sections of your business.